xinDW/Easing_Roi/README.md

 Usage
 -----
-put the "Easing_Roi.jar" under /bin/com/thinkpc/easingroi in the Plugin folder of the ImageJ path.
+put "Easing_Roi.jar" under /bin/com/thinkpc/easingroi to the Plugin folder of the ImageJ path.

 Open it in Plugin -> Easing ROI